Countless articles focus on basket abandonment, but what about shoppers further up the sales funnel who abandon their browsing sessions?

 2. Create urgency

-Nothing re-engages a visitor more than a limited stock notification or a countdown timer for your free delivery cut-off.
+Nothing re-engages a visitor more than a limited stock notification.

 By adding Prompts to your pages, you can show customers how many people have looked at a product that day, how many you have left in stock or how long is left for them to benefit from free shipping.